-The following terms and conditions apply to International Comwave Telecommunications Inc. ("Comwave") provision of telephony services (the "Services") and sets out the basic rights, obligations and limitations of Comwave to its Subscribers (the "Subscriber").
+The following terms and conditions apply to Comwave Networks Inc. ("Comwave") provision of telephony services (the "Services") and sets out the basic rights, obligations and limitations of Comwave to its Subscribers (the "Subscriber").
 All of the terms and conditions contained herein (hereinafter referred to as "Terms") bind both Comwave and the Subscriber and are subject to change from time to time at the sole discretion of Comwave, without any prior notice to the Subscriber.
+"Subscriber", "Customer" and "You" are used interchangeably herein.

 This is our agreement with you, the Subscriber.
 You agree not to use our Service for an illegal purpose, violating any law, making annoying or offensive calls, or interfering with other Subscribers' Service.
 You further agree not to resell, transfer, or share your service.